“Krupa’s drums went through us like a triple bourbon.” – Eddie Condon

 In the summer of 1926, Krupa worked a steady job with guitarist Eddie Condon and bassist Thelma Coombs at the Vanity Fair Café, a reaturant far up in Chicago’s North Side, several miles from the bustling jazz centres of the Stroll.
-After hours, they sometimes travelled out to a resort on Hudson Lake, Indiana, to hear the band that were resident for the holiday season – Jean Goldkette’s Victor Recording Orchestra (yes, THAT one, with Bix Beiderbecke, Frank Trumbauer, and Chauncey Morehouse on drums).
+After hours, they sometimes travelled out to the Blue Lantern resort on Hudson Lake, Indiana, to hear the band that were resident for the holiday season – Jean Goldkette’s Victor Recording Orchestra (yes, THAT one, with Bix Beiderbecke, Frank Trumbauer, and Chauncey Morehouse or Dee Orr on drums).
 Whilst generationally Krupa may have been in the second wave, he was learning first-hand from some of the original Heroes.
 To get a clearer sense of the geography behind all the places Gene and his pals were hearing all this amazing music, check out ‘Library #8: A Drumming Map Of Chicago’.